 It is only because of the existence of this energy in our body that we can move, breathe, digest food… think and even feel.

-Acupuncture meridians can be found throughout the body.
-There are many acupuncture points along these meridians that are energy reservoirs where energy is collected over time.
+You will find acupuncture meridians throughout the body.
+There are many acupuncture points along these meridians that are energy reservoirs.
 These meridian points can be stimulated with needles, physical pressure, or tapping to release or redistribute energy.

-It can be very useful for the MEFT healer to develop more hand sensitivity.
+It can be beneficial for the MEFT healer to develop more hand sensitivity.

-Below is an effective exercise to help you with developing hand sensitivity.
+Below is a useful exercise to help you with developing hand sensitivity.
 Most of the EFT practitioners don’t practice it, but we think that it’s crucial if you would like to do energy healing with MEFT.

 Exercise for Developing Hand Sensitivity

 Sit comfortably with your back straight and tall.
 Allow your mind to quiet down.
 Spend a few minutes breathing deeply and comfortably into your belly.
 When your breath has become slow and even, then you are ready to go on.